 If the bat has gotten trapped in a room with no windows or the bat is too scared to leave you might have to trap it.
 A fishing net can be used to get rid of a bat by trapping it or snagging it out of the air.
 Then you can rush it outside and let it go free.
-Just make sure you’re wearing your gloves since you might have to untangle it.
+Just make sure you’re wearing your strong leather gloves, preferably ones that go well past your wrists, since you might have to untangle it.

 A scared bat will sometimes get tired or slam into a wall causing it to finally land on the floor.
 If this happens then toss a wet or damp towel over the top of it.
 The heavy towel will prevent it from crawling out and getting free.
 Again, and I can’t stress this enough, wear the gloves when you do this.
 When you’re getting rid of the bat it can bite through the towel and into your hand.

 Stunned or resting bats can appear dead, but in reality they are still alive.
 Never assume a bat is dead just because it is not moving.